github/opensource.guide/_articles/best-practices.md

 description: How to make your life easier as an open source maintainer, from documenting processes to leveraging your community.
 ---

-If you maintain an open source project that a lot of people use, you may have noticed a lot of your work is administrative: triaging issues, responding to questions, managing a roadmap.
+If you maintain an open source project that a lot of people use, you may have noticed you're doing a lot of non-coding work: triaging issues, responding to questions, managing a roadmap.

-While these tasks can be less fun than coding or writing, there are ways to make your life easier, from documenting processes to leveraging your community.
+These tasks are often unexpected and less frequently talked about than writing code, but they're just as important to a growing project.
+Read on for ways to make your life easier, from documenting processes to leveraging your community.

 ## Documenting your processes